emilianstoyanov/Python-ORM/README.md

 Model.objects.filter(year__gte=2020).values('price', 'price_with_discount')
 ```

 **Note: `Returns records that have a year after 2020.
-In the QuerySet, show the price and the price with the discount (fields in the database)`**
+In the QuerySet, show the price and the price with the discount (fields in the database).`**

 ### 7. Filter by Boolean value: